-Follow the steps below to properly disassemble the reactor chamber (see Figure 18):
+Follow the steps below to properly disassemble the reactor chamber (see Figure):

-- While the ultrasonic stack (transducer/horn/reactor chamber assembly) is still positioned on the support stand, remove and collect the Thumb Screws with Split-Lock Washers (6). - Lower the Reactor Chamber Main Body after loosening the clamp that secures the reactor chamber to the support stand. - Remove the Reactor Chamber Main Body by pulling it forward after loosening the clamp that secures the reactor chamber's support arm. - 4.
-Remove the Bottom O-ring and keep it with the Thumb Screws with Split-Lock Washers (6). - 5.
-If you will be detaching the horn from the transducer, remove the ultrasonic stack (transducer/horn assembly) from the support stand by pulling it forward after loosening the clamp that secures the transducer's support arm.
+- While the ultrasonic stack (transducer/horn/reactor chamber assembly) is still positioned on the support stand, remove the 1.5" Sanitary Clamp. - Lower the Reactor Chamber Main Body after loosening the clamp that secures the reactor chamber to the support stand. - Remove the Reactor Chamber Main Body by pulling it forward after loosening the clamp that secures the reactor chamber's support arm. - 4.
+If you are detaching the horn from the transducer, remove the ultrasonic stack (transducer/horn assembly) from the support stand by pulling it forward after loosening the clamp that secures the transducer's support arm.
 Then see the "Detaching the Horn from the Transducer" section on page 24.